 |A delightful detail is Stein's continuing the gable level over the chambered rear corner.|

-That same year Fink sold the house, along with the vacant property extending east to Edgecomb Avenue, to real estate operator Charles E. Runk and his wife, Aurelia.
+The Fink estate sold the house, along with the vacant property extending east to Edgecomb Avenue, to real estate operator Charles E. Runk and his wife, Aurelia, in 1888.
 Runk was also the treasurer of the Washington Heights Taxpayers' Association, and a partner in the Oneota Fertilizer and Chemical Co.

 The Runks' ownership would be short-lived.
 On March 9, 1891 they sold No. 8 to Sigmund Bergmann for $31,750, just over $900,000 today.
 Bergmann was a partner with Edward H. Johnson and Thomas Alva Edison in the Bergmann Electric & Gas Fixture Co.